avasalya/insta360_ros_driver/README.md

 # CHANGES OF THIS FORK
-- Dynamic parameters change works correctly
+- Dynamic parameters change works correctly (no more hardcoded resolution & decoder type, configure via ROS parameter layer).
 - Equirectangular node is now more efficient
 - Perspective node have been added.
 You can control fov through parameters and camera orientation by publishing to: /&#8288;camera_orientation/&#8288;quaternion